 a.
-At any time a player may request, in writing, of his screenmate a full explanation of an opponent's call.
-The reply also is in writing.
+At any time a player may request a full explanation of an opponent's call.
+This request is done by clicking the call in question; the person who made that call should explain the call within the electronic environment.
+(See Law 40 below.)